 Improving Quality of Life Through Socialization

 For some seniors – particularly those with memory loss – there may be fewer opportunities to socialize as they age.
-Whether driving and/or getting out of the house has become more difficult, their circle of friends has become smaller, their contact with former work colleagues has decreased or their memory impairment interferes with participating in activities, older adults tend to socialize less as they age.
+Whether driving and/or getting out of the house has become more difficult, their circle of friends has become smaller or their memory impairment interferes with participating in activities, older adults tend to socialize less as they age.

 However, a high level of social support – as found at Longleaf Liberty Park – has been shown to reduce stress, ward off anxiety and depression, and reduce the risk of some physical health concerns.
 Engaging with other people in social situations may even slow the progress of Alzheimer’s disease and other forms of dementia.

 One study found that cognitive abilities declined 70 percent more slowly in individuals who had frequent social connections compared to those who had little social contact with others.
 Socialization supports brain health, and while the exact mechanism may not be completely understood, individuals with a strong social network generally retain more memories than peers who are more isolated.

 In memory care at Longleaf Liberty Park, we incorporate purposeful activities, holistic wellness programming and frequent socialization into the daily lives of residents with Alzheimer’s and other forms of dementia.
 Our whole-person, whole-community philosophy, Masterful Moments®, means each activity, event and moment is an opportunity for social, spiritual, intellectual and emotional enrichment.